Originally posted on 24th June 2015, this SEO Guide is updated on 2nd July 2021 to add updated information and SEO tactics.

 Try to include your target keyword in the very first paragraph as search bots take reference from it to understand what the content is all about.

-As the different devices sizes are being used to access your site, it is important to optimize your site in a way that it opens perfect on all of kind of devices.
+As the different device sizes are being used to access sites nowadays such as Mobile phones, Tablet devices, etc., it is important to optimize your site in a way that loads perfectly on any device with different sizes/resolutions.

 Getting traffic from web search is fine but you should not miss image traffic as well.
 Techtricksworld.com gets a fair number of visits from image search because we always consider image optimization (Though few images are still not optimized on TTW) while adding images in the posts.